 - Leave it alone.
 People that get bitten by snakes are generally the ones doing the wrong thing.
 They may be trying to pick it up, throw stones at it or kill it.
 Snakes only bite if they feel threatened.
 If you leave them alone, you should have no problem at all.

-- Take a first aid kit with you and know how to administer first aid for a snake bite.
+- Take a first aid kit with you and know how to administer first aid for a snake bite (see below).

 As with all Australian native animals, snakes are protected under the Nature Conservation Act 1992 and cannot lawfully be killed.
 (Education Qld)

-Talk about what your child should do if they see a snake
+What should your child do if they see a snake?

-It’s important not to panic if you see a wild snake.
-I know that can be hard, but the safest way to prevent a snake bite is to stand still and wait for the snake to move away from you.
+It’s important to remind your child not to panic if they see a wild snake.
+If you’ve been positive toward snakes, then there’s a greater chance of that.
+It can be hard to stay calm but the safest way to prevent a snake bite is to stand still and wait for the snake to move away from you.
 Once the snake is a good ten meters away, you can move back slowly.

 Role play being snake safe